 Should you buy the full size?
 If your skin isn’t uber-sensitive, yes!

 Sunday Riley Ceramic Slip Clay Cleanser

-Hands.
-Down.
-My.
-Favorite.
-Cleanser.
-Maybe of all time.
 Sunday Riley’s Ceramic Slip took me by surprise, because I don’t really have strong reactions to cleansers.
-I have a few on rotation that I like (Osmia Organics Black Clay Soap, One Love Organics Vitamin B Oil Cleanser), but none that I love–that was, until, I found this.
-Ceramic Slip is made with mixture of French green clay, Neroli oil, and Vitamin C, so it really hits all the bases: the clay draws out impurities like a magnet, the Neroli keeps moisture levels in tact, and the Vitamin C brightens.
+I have a few on rotation that I like (Osmia Organics Black Clay Soap, One Love Organics Vitamin B Oil Cleanser), but none that I love — that was, until, I found this.
+Ceramic Slip is made with mixture of French green clay, neroli oil, and Vitamin C, so it really hits all the bases: The clay draws out impurities like a magnet, the Neroli keeps moisture levels in tact, and the Vitamin C brightens.
 (It’s important to note that the Vitamin C in Ceramic Slip is a much lower concentration and a different form than in C.E.O., and since it’s part of a cleanser that washes off the skin versus a serum that soaks in, you mitigate the risks of Vitamin C exposure in a way that still lets you reap the brightening benefits.)

 Everything about this product is a win for me: the clean, earthy scent; the slightly-foaming gel texture (be warned: it’s a little runny); the texture of my skin after using it (clean but not tight; moisturized but not oily).
-I’ve gotten in the habit of using it twice a day: once in the morning, and once at night after using coconut oil to remove my makeup.
-I think I’m addicted.
+I’ve gotten in the habit of using it twice a day: once in the morning, and once at night after using jojoba oil to remove my makeup.

 Would I buy the full size?
 YES YES YES.